preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/new-draft-from-published/index.rst

 The new draft is created and the "Drafts" tab is automatically activated.
 The work on the new draft is done exactly as the first time.
 That a process has been published before does not make any difference.

 **Note!** There can be only one draft of a given process.
-If there already is a draft for the process and an author tries to create another for, a message is shown stating that it's not possible.
+If there already is a draft for the process and an author tries to create another, a message is shown stating that it's not possible.